 Keep in mind that if you feed your dog while you are sitting at the table eating your own meal, you will create a beggar.
 If you’d rather not have your dog staring at you whenever you eat, place people food in his own dish when you are serving him his regular meal.

 If you plan to use people food as a training treat, keep it in a plastic bag in your pocket, and offer it in moderation when your dog performs a behavior you’ve asked for.
 Cut the food in small pieces about the size of a dime so you don’t give him too much.
 This will help keep him from gaining weight or getting an upset stomach.

 Remember when giving your dog people food, the choice of food item and the amount you give is most important.
 Always use moderation.

 About the Author: Audrey Pavia is an award-winning freelance writer and author of “The Labrador Retriever Handbook.”
 She is a former staff editor of Dog Fancy, Dog World and The AKC Gazette magazines.
 To learn more about her work, visit www.audreypavia.com.

-Like other rewards, treats can be incorporated into a valuable training regimen but they can also be overdone.
-It is important to know the best usage and type of treat that will benefit your training and yield the best results.
+Like other rewards, treats can be incorporated into a valuable training regimen, but they can also be abused.
+It is important to know the best usage and type of treat that can benefit your dog training and yield the best results.